Email Clients

 ---|---|---|

-Newton | - Templates. - Entire interface scales nicely to have bigger text. - Clean UI. - Remind if no response. |
+Newton | - Remind if no response. - Can show messages as a list with one line per message. - Gmail shortcuts. - Entire interface scales nicely to have bigger text. - Clean UI. - Templates. |

 - When moving up/down in the message list, if you go off the screen it doesn’t scroll. |

-Outlook (web) | - Templates. - Create a quick poll, including one for meeting scheduling. - Entire interface scales nicely to have bigger text. |
+Outlook (web) | - Can show messages as a list with one line per message. - Gmail shortcuts. - Templates. - Create a quick poll, including one for meeting scheduling. - Entire interface scales nicely to have bigger text. |

 - Does not support ‘x’ to select messages in the inbox. - Can only snooze messages in the inbox. |